Let's take a riding break and do a little analysis for a moment.

 In this case, the horse doesn't stop and does the opposite: keeps those legs moving and going until he gets as far as possible away from the scary object.
 This can be as disconcerting as the horse that stops hard, because you have to not only stay with the horse, but ride through imbalances and sudden changes of direction.

 This problem can be improved by training your horse to respond to your rein and leg aids.
-Calm the horse down (maybe walk when he wants to trot), keep him "underpower" (for example, jog even if you would normally trot), maintain the same rein length, maintain consistent aids.
+Calm the horse down (maybe walk when he wants to trot), keep him "underpower" (for example, jog even if you would normally trot), maintain the same rein length (don't let the rein get longer during the melee), maintain consistent aids.
 You have to be that ultimate active rider to make a difference.

 It's important that you do this training when the horse is calm and able to learn.
 It might take numerous repetitions until your horse responds to your leg and rein aids "automatically" (without thinking).
 Once that happens, you might find that the horse is much more responsive even in high fear situations.